 Alongside being one of the world’s most brilliant pilots, Earhart was a huge influence on women’s rights.
-She was a member of the National Woman’s Party and an early supporter of what would eventually become the Equal Rights Amendment.
+She was a member of the National Woman’s Party and a supporter of the Equal Rights Amendment.

-She was good friends with Eleanor Roosevelt.
-A visiting faculty member at Purdue University, they would eventually fund her final flight.
+She was good friends with Eleanor Roosevelt and a visiting faculty member at Purdue University.
+They would eventually fund her final flight.
 Her function at Purdue was two-fold.
 She was a consultant to their aeronautical engineering department and a career counselor for female students.

 Around the World

-Despite the fact that she had many aviation records under her belt, Amelia Earhart was not finished with doing the impossible.
+She had many aviation records under her belt.
+But then, Amelia Earhart was not finished with doing the impossible.
 In early 1936, she began planning a flight that would circumnavigate the entire globe.
 Though this had been done by other pilots, her planned flight path was the longest by far at 29,000 miles.
 This was due to her insistence that she stay as close to the equator as possible.

 Purdue University agreed to finance her effort, and she had a Lockheed Electra 10E built to her exact specifications in July 1936.
-She made her first attempt in March 1937.
-But it ended at Luke Field in Pearl Harbor when the Electra made an uncontrolled ground loop during takeoff that collapsed the forward landing gear.
-The plane just skidded along the runway.
+She made her first attempt in March 1937, but it ended abruptly at Luke Field in Pearl Harbor.
+The Electra made an uncontrolled ground loop during takeoff.
+It collapsed the forward landing gear and had the plane skidding along the runway.

 Their second attempt involved some changes to the route.
-They planned flying west to east, rather than east to west.
+They were to fly west to east, rather than east to west as initially planned.
 This was due to changes in global wind and weather patterns on the designated flight path.
+Allowances were made for this.
 For this flight, her only passenger was Fred Noonan, her navigator.

 Neither he nor Earhart was proficient radio operators.
-They had initially planned to take along another navigator named Harry Manning, who was radio proficient.
-However, he had backed out after the first attempt.
+They had initially planned to take along another navigator.
+Harry Manning, who was radio proficient, backed out after the first attempt.

-The flight departed from Miami on June 1, 1937.
-It made several stops in South America, Africa, India, and Southeast Asia before they arrived in Lae, New Guinea on June 29.
+The flight departed from Miami on June 1, 1937, and made several stops in South America, Africa, India, and Southeast Asia before they arrived in Lae, New Guinea on June 29.
 They had completed 22,000 miles of their journey by this point.
-Only 7,000 remained, but all of these would be over the Pacific Ocean.
+Only 7,000 remained.
+But all of these would be over the Pacific Ocean.

 Last Flight of Amelia Earhart